markbtesh/shirt-designer-threejs/README.md

 Design a T-shirt/hoodie with custom designs & patterns.
 Ask AI to make a design to put on the shirt & then download the full mock-up.

-made with ThreeJS, Node.js, Express, React, Vercel, OpenAI
+uses ThreeJS, Node.js, Express, React, Vercel, OpenAI